filipondios/old-dotfiles/README.md

 > [!NOTE]
 > The Emacs configuration includes two files containing compilation flags for Emacs in terminal and GUI mode,
 > both files being focused on a minimalist version of Emacs.
+The XMonad and i3 configs are also designed to be very
+> minimalistic, but the XMonad rice is way better looking.

 ## Keybindigs (hyprland)